smartdevicelink/sdl_app_library_guides/docs/Getting Started/Integration Basics/index.md

 !!!

 If you created the service using the Android Studio template then the service should have been added to your `AndroidManifest.xml` otherwise the service needs to be added in the manifest.
 Because we want our service to be seen by other SDL enabled apps, we need to set `android:exported="true"`.
 The system may issue a lint warning because of this, so we can suppress that using `tools:ignore="ExportedService"`.

 !!!
+NOTE
+Android API 29 adds a new attribute [foregroundServiceType](https://developer.android.com/reference/android/R.attr#foregroundServiceType) to specify the type of foreground service.
+Starting with Android API 29 please include `android:foregroundServiceType='connectedDevice'` to the service tag for SdlRouterService in your AndroidManifest.xml
+!!!

+!!!
 MUST
 The `SdlRouterService` must be placed in a separate process with the name `com.smartdevicelink.router`.
 If it is not in that process during its start up it will stop itself.